Snowplanet

 Snowplanet is an indoor snow recreation centre in Silverdale on the Hibiscus Coast in New Zealand.

-Snowplanet is New Zealand's first indoor snow facility and began working in March 2005.
-It lies 29 minutes (35 km) north of Auckland city.
-The snow dome, approximately 40 × 200 m and built on the side of a hill, features 50 centimeters of real snow (man-made), three tows, a terrain park for freestyle skiers and snowboarders and a separate learners slope.
+Snowplanet is New Zealand's first and only indoor snow facility and began working in March 2005.
+The snow dome, approximately 40 × 200 m and built on the side of a hill, features 50 centimetres of real snow (man-made), three tows, a terrain park for freestyle skiers and snowboarders and a separate learners slope.
 It has thrilling Snow activities like Snow slides, Snow play area, and Snow dance floor.

 The company offers ski rentals and lessons, offers a wide range of programs for all abilities and offers group bookings for schools and businesses.
 It also has a small store that sells gloves, helmets and socks and offers a range of off-snow services, including; a restaurant & licensed bar, meeting and conference facilities.